Perris, California

 Perris is an old railway city in Riverside County, California, United States, located 71 mi east-southeast of Los Angeles and 81 mi north of San Diego.
 It is known for Lake Perris, skydiving, the Southern California Railway Museum, and its sunny dry climate.
-Perris is within the Inland Empire metropolitan area of Southern California.
+Perris is within the Inland Empire metropolitan area and within the Greater Los Angeles area.
 Perris had a population of 78,700 as of the 2020 census.

 History

 Native Americans inhabited the hills.
 Gold deposits were found when Spanish and Mexican miners entered the area.

 The coming of the California Southern Railroad led to the founding of the city around the new depot, on the rail connection between the present-day cities of Barstow and San Diego.
 The Perris Depot is included in the Library of Congress’ Historic American Buildings Survey.
 Due to a land title dispute at Pinacate, most of its citizens moved two miles north on the railroad and established Perris in 1885.
 The city is named in honor of Fred T. Perris, chief engineer of the California Southern Railroad.
 The city of Perris was incorporated in 1911.
 It originally was within San Diego County but, in 1892, it was transferred to the newly established Riverside County.

 In 2005, the National Archives and Records Administration opened the National Archives at Riverside, which is its regional branch for federal documents relating to the Pacific Region (Arizona, southern California, and Clark County, Nevada) in Perris.